spward/socket.io-chat-system/readme.md

 ## Usage example

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.
+This can be used as a form of chatting with others.
+It is currently very basic but will be adding features like Private DM's, Login System, and private channels.

 ## Release History